Table of Contents

 uBlock Origin

 The gold standard for ad and tracker blocking.
 Open source, efficient, and highly customizable.
 Blocks ads, trackers, malware domains, and annoyances.
 Does NOT collect any user data.
+It uses significantly less memory than alternatives like AdBlock Plus, making it the best choice for both privacy and performance.

 Privacy Badger